Chambers currently has three vacancies for probationary tenants with experience predominantly in crime.

 Some of Chambers members undertake specialist Immigration work appearing in cases in

 the lower tier of the Asylum and Immigration Tribunal through to the Court of Appeal.

-currently in the process of applying to become an Authorised Education and Training Organisation and the training and development of our probationary tenants is included in detail in our policies and training ptogramme.
+Chambers is currently in the process of applying to become an Authorised Education and Training Organisation and the training and development of our probationary tenants is included in detail in our policies and training ptogramme.

 Applications should be by way of CV and covering letter and any references that you